Garret T. Barnes, Esq.

 Jeff’s community involvement has included the Hernando DeSoto Historical Society, the Board of Directors of the Manatee County Boys and Girls Clubs, coaching Pop Warner football and various sports at the Manatee County Family YMCA, and teaching at the St. Joseph Catholic Church’s Parrish School of Religion.

-In 2014, Jeff was elected by his peers to the American College of Trust and Estate Counsel.
+In 2014, Jeff was elected to the American College of Trust and Estate Counsel.
 The American College of Trust and Estate Counsel is a professional association consisting of approximately 2,700 lawyers from throughout the United States.
-Fellows of the College are nominated by other Fellows in their geographic area and are elected by the membership at large.
+Fellows of the College nominate their peers in their geographic area and the membership at large elects new Fellows.
 A lawyer cannot apply for membership in the College.
-Fellows are selected on the basis of professional reputation and ability in the fields of trusts and estates and on the basis of having made substantial contributions to these fields through lecturing, writing, teaching, and bar activities.
+Fellows are selected based on professional reputation and ability in the fields of trusts and estates and based on substantial contributions to these fields through lecturing, writing, teaching, and bar activities.
 The purposes of The American College of Trust and Estate Counsel are to maintain an association, international in scope, of lawyers skilled and experienced in the preparation of wills and trusts; estate planning; probate procedure and administration of trusts and estates of decedents, minors and incapacitated persons; to improve and reform probate, trust and tax laws, procedures, and professional responsibility, to bring together qualified lawyers whose character and ability will contribute to the achievement of the purposes of the College; and to cooperate with bar associations and other organizations with similar purposes.
 Jeff serves on the Elder Law and Asset Protection committees of the College.

 Robert A. Hoonhout, Esq.